Meadow Traces

 With this perspective, the site work proposes to emphasize the natural process of vegetation, and to encourage nature to continue its own spontaneous growth over time, progressively erasing the trace left by human activity and returning to its own dynamics.

-The site-intervention is a low-cost proposal aimed at transforming the landscape through minimal actions.
+The site-intervention Meadow Traces is a low-cost proposal aimed at transforming the landscape through minimal actions.
 It proposes subtractive operations to create walking traces and incorporates recycled wood elements sourced from a local sawmill.
 Over time, the intervention proposes to gradually return to its natural state.